 Fr.
-Rich will then contact you within the next few days about the wedding process at St. Gertrude Parish.
+Gabriel will then contact you within the next few days about the wedding process at St. Gertrude Parish.
 Please note that Fr.
-Rich will provide answers to all of the bride's and groom's questions.
-St. Gertrude’s does not have a Wedding Coordinator, nor does the Parish Office have access to any information about weddings, other than the dates/times of those already scheduled.
+Gabriel will provide answers to all of the bride's and groom's questions.
+St. Gertrude’s does not have a Wedding Coordinator, nor does the Parish office have access to any information about weddings, other than the dates/times of those already scheduled.

 A wedding date cannot be set until the bride and/or groom speaks with a priest or deacon.
 We typically schedule weddings at 1:00 pm and 3:00 pm on Saturdays, or on any convenient time during the week.

 Couples are expected to contact Fr.
-Rich at least six months in advance of the date on which they hope to celebrate their wedding.
+Gabriel at least six months in advance of the date on which they hope to celebrate their wedding.

 It is the responsibility of the engaged couple to secure the date with the church before making commitments with caterers, reception halls, etc. (It is not possible to guarantee a date for a wedding if either party is pursuing an annulment.
 The final notification of the annulment must be granted before a date can be finalized.)

 A non-refundable deposit will be required to hold a date for a wedding.

 Weddings are scheduled with respect to the couple's wishes and the availability of the church building and parish ministers.
 Generally, we schedule no more than two weddings per weekend.

 Weddings are usually scheduled on Saturdays at 1:00 pm or 3:00 pm or on Friday afternoon/evening.
 (During the school year, Friday weddings should be scheduled AFTER 3:30 pm to avoid any parking problems.)